gibbz00/redefmt/book/internals.md

 up the interned string and formatting options stored in the DB.

-Register proc macros will first hash the data do be inserted and then check if that hash exists in the `HASH` column of the corresponding table.
+Register proc macros will first hash the data do be inserted and then check if that hash exists in the indexed `HASH` column of the corresponding table.
 If some, then no new entry is created.
 If none, then the data is serialized to `JSON`, and a new record is inserted.